sparkflows/sparkflows-docs/docs/user-guide/export-import/import-datasets.rst

       :alt: userguide
       :width: 70%

-.. note:: Make sure that data pointed to the dataset JSON file should be available on new instance of Fire Insights where you are importing.
+.. note:: Make sure that data pointed to the dataset JSON file should be available on new instance of Sparkflows where you are importing.